Isaac Paredes Player Props: Rays vs. White Sox

-After going 0-for-1 in his most recent game, Isaac Paredes and the Tampa Bay Rays take on the Chicago White Sox (who will hand the ball to Lucas Giolito) at 1:40 PM ET on Sunday.
+On Thursday, Isaac Paredes (batting .114 in his past 10 games) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the White Sox.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Isaac Paredes Game Info & Props vs. the White Sox